Basionym: Robinia sepium Jacq.

 Laying chickens fed sun-cured gliricidia at 4.5% of total diet gave good egg production, egg weight and yolk colour.
 Yellow yolk colour can be achieved by feeding milled leaves at 2‒4% of the ration.
 Diets containing up to 10% gliricidia can be fed to growing chicks without affecting performance and survival, but higher rates may have anti-nutritive effects.

-There are no breeding programs involving gliricidia.
+2n = 22, 28.
+Gliricidia is an insect-pollinated obligate outbreeder.
+There are no breeding programs involving gliricidia although there have been studies on the genetic diversity of populations using molecular techniques.
 The Oxford Forestry Institute evaluated 28 provenances of gliricidia in multi-location trials.
 See notes below on promising accessions.
 There appears to be only small gains achievable from recurrent selection for leaf biomass (8% from a single cycle of selection).

-- Stewart, J.L., Allison, G.E. and Simons, A.J.
-(1996) Gliricidia sepium : Genetic resources for farmers.
-Oxford Forestry Institute, University of Oxford, UK.
+Stewart, J.L., Allison, G.E. and Simons, A.J.
+(1996) Gliricidia sepium: Genetic resources for farmers.
+OFI Tropical forestry papers No. 33.
+University of Oxford, Oxford, UK. bit.ly/2UtfiAZ